 - In India currently, the HIV burden is negligible

-FACT: India still has the world’s third-largest number 2.1 million people living with HIV (PLHIV) as of 2017.
+FACT: India still has the world’s second-largest number 2.35 million people living with HIV (PLHIV).
 Yes, Overall, India’s HIV epidemic is slowing down.
-Between 2010 and 2017 new infections came down by 27% and AIDS-related mortality more than 50%.
-But still, there is a lot to catch up on as a number of issues including HIV-related discrimination, relatively low levels of status awareness among PLHIV, and poor links between diagnosis and treatment mean progress is not as rapid as expected.
+Between 2010 and 2019 new infections came down by 37% and AIDS-related mortality more than 66%.
+But still, there is a lot to catch up on, as due to a number of issues including HIV-related discrimination, relatively low levels of status awareness among PLHIV, and poor links between diagnosis and treatment, the mean progress is not as rapid as expected.
 One of the major reasons why we are unable to meet the needs of PLHIVs is the difficulty faced in designing the tailor-made program due to the lack of data on key populations and on certain key indicators such as viral suppression rates.

-- Drug therapy in HIV is very complicated
+- Drug therapy for HIV is very complicated

 FACT: As per WHO guidelines on the use of antiretroviral drugs for treating and preventing HIV infection, tenofovir disoproxil fumarate (TDF) 300mg+ lamivudine (3TC) 300mg + efavirenz (EFV) 600 mg, known as the TLE regimen, is the preferred first-line antiretroviral therapy for adults and adolescents.
 Since that time, scientific evidence and programmatic experience have accumulated on the use of dolutegravir (DTG) in both first- and second-line ART (TLD regimen), including during pregnancy and tuberculosis co-treatment, and for children.